 Calcium and Magnesium

 Magnesium is one of the most important minerals in our body.
 It is actually more important than calcium, potassium, and sodium and happens to regulate all three (4).
 Calcium is best absorbed with the help of magnesium and vitamins D3 and K2.
 Vitamin Code Raw Calcium has all of these, with some vitamin C and silica to help with cartilage and skin.
 Trace minerals are also added for best assimilation.
+Since we get calcium in so many ways, you likely do not need to supplement calcium, so we take NATURELO Magnesium Glycinate by itself.

 Iron is a mineral used to create new DNA and red blood cells and carries oxygen in the blood.
 It is best to get iron from plant-based sources, such as dark green leafy vegetables, nuts, seeds, grains, and legumes.
 Blackstrap molasses and prune juice also contain lots of iron.